Pea Salad with Bacon

 - Mix the salad ingredients together with some yogurt, a little mayo, vinegar, salt, and pepper.

 - Cook the bacon until nice and crispy then chop it into pieces.
 Right before you serve the salad, add the bacon.
+You can also try cooking the bacon in the oven!

 Full instructions in the recipe card below.